This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A bowel obstruction occurs when your large or small intestine is completely or partly blocked.
+A bowel obstruction is a partial or complete blockage of your intestine.
+Your small or large intestine may be affected.
 The blockage prevents food and waste from passing through normally.

 WHILE YOU ARE HERE: